-All of our sponsored content is screened internally to ensure that it is appropriate for general audiences.
-However, some publishers are more sensitive than others to the types of content they want on their website.
-Content.ad offers three ways to limit the type of sponsored content that will appear in your widget: by content rating, by brand-safe filter, or by vertical.
+All sponsored content is screened internally to ensure that it is appropriate for general audiences.
+However, some publishers are more sensitive to the types of content they want on their website than others.
+Content.ad offers four ways to customize the type of sponsored content that will appear in your widget: by content rating, by aggressiveness rating, by brand-safe filter, or by vertical.

-Our content rating system loosely follows the same format that’s used for movie ratings, with G being the most conservative and R being the least conservative.
-If you want to restrict your widget to showing only the most conservative sponsored content, you can assign it a more conservative content rating.
-Giving your widget a less conservative rating does not mean you will always see that type of content; it only means that you are allowing that content to serve if it performs well for you.
+A widget with a less conservative rating does not mean you will always see that type of content; it means that you are allowing that type of content to serve if it performs well for your site.
 See a general description of each rating below.

 Examples of G Content

 PG: No sex-related or sensual content.
 Tasteful imagery associated with topics such as swimwear and fitness may include skin.

 PG-13: Content includes sexual topics or non-explicit suggestive imagery.
 Includes terms and images that may be considered “sexy”.